Norton Rose Fulbright Australia

 Dietrich Marquardt is a competition/antitrust & regulatory lawyer based in Sydney.

 He advises Australian and international corporate clients on all aspects of competition law, including in relation to multi-jurisdictional matters, and is experienced in securing merger clearances for complex transactions.
+He is highly commercial in his approach and he has a great rapport with clients.

 - Graduate Diploma of Legal Practice, The College of Law